krm534/Chatroom-Server/README.md

 ## Notes
 - The server was only tested on a DigitalOcean Droplet (Linux-based OS) so this could need tweaking if trying to run on Windows OS.
 - The server was only tested as stable against 2 clients from the DigitalOcean Droplet.
 So, using more clients than this could lead to issues.
 But, this would probably depends on the memory-capacity / processing speed of the machine the server is used on.

-## TODO
-- Add functionality for supporting TLS so messages between the server / client are encrypted.